-While kernel-level IO schedulers like CFQ certainly have their merits at improving your work-station's IO behaviour, they are counter-productive at servers with hardware RAID controllers.
+These contradictory scheduling decisions may lead to problems in certain cases and scenarios.
+While kernel-level IO schedulers like CFQ certainly have their merits at improving your workstation's IO behaviour, they are counter-productive at servers with hardware RAID controllers.
 So the advice is clear: switch them off in such a case.

 Even if you have a software RAID, check with blkreplay that any IO schedulers are really improving things.
-Notice that device driver restrictions like nr_requests may also work similarly to an IO scheduler.
 When possible, use your real workload, captured with blktrace.